 I was raised as the eldest of 4 by a long line of ‘newspaper men’.
 My father Des, his father (Des senior) and indeed my Great Grandfather all worked for the National Press in Dublin.
 My mother, Barbara was a Clerical Assistant with the Department of Education and my stepmother June enjoyed a career with the National Union of Journalists.
 It made perfect sense for me to study Honours English at University.

 When I was 3 years old, my mother was diagnosed with manic depression alongside her existing epilepsy.
 I grew up with the stigma of mental illness and if I’m honest, I always hid in the sidelines and found solace in the online world.
 I became an Executive Assistant and was adept at juggling and throwing to do lists in the air on a daily basis.
 I enjoyed a background role for 20 years and helped support others to shine in the spotlight.

 Over time my confidence and voice grew and I started to speak up and self promote.
-I became known among my peers and this resulted in me winning several national and international awards and raising my profile.
+I was fed up of the stereo typing of Assistants as little more than ‘tea and typing’ when we all know that they are the vital cogs of all industry.
+I became known among my peers and this resulted in me winning several regional, national and international awards and raising my profile.